 I know why I want to get back to my flock, he thought.
 I understand sheep; they’re no longer a problem, and they can be good friends.
 On the other hand, I don’t know if the desert can be a friend, and it’s in the desert that I have to search for my treasure.
 If I don’t find it, I can always go home.
 I finally have enough money, and all the time I need.
 Why not?
-He suddenly felt tremendously happy.
-He could always go back to being a shepherd.
+He suddenly felt tremendously happy and could always go back to being a shepherd.
 He could always become a crystal salesman again.
 Maybe the world had other hidden treasures, but he had a dream, and he had met with a king.
 That doesn’t happen to just anyone!

 When someone makes a decision, he is really diving into a strong current that will carry him to places he had never dreamed of when he first made the decision.

 “Creatures like the sheep, that are used to traveling, know about moving on.”